Welcome

 Here's Jack receiving the award from Matt Bothwell.
 Well done Jack!

-As well as observing, we will also be in the Hall, where in the event of bad weather there will be workshops to help those with new scopes as well as tea, coffee and a chat on all things astronomical.
+On observing evenings, we will also be in the Hall, where in the event of bad weather there will be workshops to help those with new scopes as well as tea, coffee and a chat on all things astronomical.
 Members bring conventional telescopes and examples of the newer electronic telescopes for you to see.
 We will also have one of DashAstro's own telescopes for you to experiment with if you wish.

 Why not join us, and have a look at the heavens using specialist equipment, and learn what's going on in our galactic neighborhood?